the-answerai/daisy/daisy/markdown/packages/core/src/daisy.ts.md

 Summary:
 This code is a script that is part of a larger software application called Daisy.
-Its purpose is to process files and generate documentation based on certain criteria.
-The script takes in various parameters and performs a series of operations to process the files, generate documentation, and store the results.
+Its purpose is to process files and generate documentation based on the contents of those files.
+The script has several functions that handle different aspects of the documentation process, such as retrieving files to process, running completions, and running memorization.
+The script can be configured to update existing documentation or create new documentation from scratch.

 Import statements:
+- `stat` from "fs/promises": This import is used to get information about a file or directory.
-- `fileProcessor`, `batchCompletionProcessor`, `batchEmbeddingsProcessor`, `splitFiles`, `writeResponsesToFile`, and `getChangedFilesWithStatus` are imported from the `fileProcessor` module.
-These functions are likely responsible for the actual file processing and documentation generation.
+- `fileProcessor`, `batchCompletionProcessor`, `batchEmbeddingsProcessor`, `splitFiles`, `writeResponsesToFile`, `getChangedFilesWithStatus` from "./fileProcessor": These imports are functions from the "fileProcessor" module that handle different steps of the documentation process.
+- `createNewDaisyCommit`, `getCurrentBranch`, `getLatestDaisyCommit` from "./gitCommands": These imports are functions from the "gitCommands" module that interact with the Git version control system.
-- `DaisyConfig` and `FileData` are imported from the `types` module.
-These types likely define the structure of the configuration and file data used in the script.
+- `DaisyConfig`, `FileData` from "./types": These imports are types used in the script to define the structure of configuration and file data.
+- `dirname` from "path": This import is used to get the directory name of a file path.

 Script Summary:
-The script defines a function called `main` that takes in a set of properties as its parameters.
-It performs various operations to process files, generate documentation, and store the results.
-The script also exports the `main` function as the default export.
+The script defines several functions that handle different aspects of the documentation process.
+It also exports a default function called "main" that serves as the entry point for running the script.
+The "main" function orchestrates the different steps of the documentation process based on the provided configuration.

 Internal Functions:
-- `main`: This is the main function of the script.
-It takes in a set of properties as its parameters and performs the following steps:
-  - If an `inputPath` is provided, it is assigned to the `iPath` variable.
-Otherwise, the `codeBasePath` is assigned to `iPath`.
-  - The `fileProcessor` function is called with the `iPath` and `config` parameters to retrieve a list of files to process.
-The result is assigned to the `allFilesToProcess` variable.
-  - If the `update` parameter is `true`, the script retrieves the list of added, modified, and deleted files using the `getChangedFilesWithStatus` function.
-The `addedFiles` and `modifiedFiles` are combined into a single array called `updatedFiles`.
-  - The `allFilesToProcess` array is filtered to only include files whose `filePath` matches the `filePath` of any object in the `updatedFiles` array.
-  - If the `skipCompletion` parameter is `true`, the script skips the confirmation step.
-Otherwise, it calls the `confirmCompletionsFunction` with the `allFilesToProcess` and `config` parameters to confirm if the completions should proceed.
-The result is assigned to the `shouldContinue` variable.
-  - If `shouldContinue` is `true`, the script performs the following steps:
-    - The `splitFiles` function is called with the `allFilesToProcess` array to split the files into two arrays: `skipCompletionFiles` and `filesForDocumentation`.
-    - The `writeResponsesToFile` function is called with the `skipCompletionFiles` array and an empty array, along with the `config` parameter, to write the responses to markdown files.
-    - If `skipCompletion` is `false`, the `batchCompletionProcessor` function is called with the `filesForDocumentation` array and the `config` parameter to process the files for documentation.
+- `getFilesToProcess`: This function retrieves the files to process based on the provided input path, update flag, configuration, current working directory, and branch.
+It uses the "fileProcessor" function to process all files initially.
+If the update flag is set, it checks for changes in files since the last Daisy commit and filters the files to process accordingly.
+- `runCompletions`: This function runs the completions process for the provided files and configuration.
+It splits the files into two categories: files to skip completions for and files to document.
+It then writes the responses to markdown files for the files to skip completions and runs the batch completion processor for the files to document.
+If the skipGit flag is not set, it creates a new Daisy commit and tag.
-    - The script logs the number of new documentation files and calls the `batchEmbeddingsProcessor` function with the `allFilesToProcess` array and the `config` parameter to generate embeddings for the files.
+- `runMemorization`: This function runs the memorization process for the provided files and configuration.
+It uses the batch embeddings processor to generate embeddings for the files.
-  - If `shouldContinue` is `false`, the script logs that documentation has been canceled.
-  - The script waits for the `end` event on the `process.stdin` stream before resolving.
+- `main`: This is the entry point function for running the script.
+It retrieves the input path, current working directory, and branch based on the provided arguments or configuration.
+It then calls the "getFilesToProcess" function to get the files to process.
+If the skipCompletion flag is not set, it calls the "runCompletions" function.
+If the memorize flag is set, it calls the "runMemorization" function.

 External Functions:
 - None

 Interaction Summary:
-This script interacts with the `fileProcessor` module to perform file processing and documentation generation.
-It also interacts with the `types` module to use the defined types for configuration and file data.
+This script interacts with other modules in the application, such as "fileProcessor" and "gitCommands", to perform different steps of the documentation process.
+It also relies on the provided configuration to determine the behavior of the script.

 Developer Questions:
-- What does the `fileProcessor` module do and how does it process files?
-- What are the properties and structure of the `DaisyConfig` and `FileData` types?
-- How does the `batchCompletionProcessor` function process files for documentation?
-- What does the `batchEmbeddingsProcessor` function do and how does it generate embeddings?
-- How does the `splitFiles` function split the files into two arrays?
-- What is the purpose of the `confirmCompletionsFunction` and how is it used?
+- How can I configure the script to update existing documentation instead of creating new documentation from scratch?
-- How does the `writeResponsesToFile` function write the responses to markdown files?
+- How can I customize the behavior of the completions process?
-- What is the purpose of the `getChangedFilesWithStatus` function and how does it retrieve the changed files?
+- How can I extend the script to support additional steps in the documentation process?
+- How can I handle deleted files during the update process?
+- How can I handle errors or exceptions that may occur during the documentation process?